1. Digital Health Apps/Software

 1. How is the software within digital health apps classified in your jurisdiction, and what regulation(s) apply?

-As a starting point, there is no specific ordinance/regulation that applies to digital health apps.
+There is no currently no specific ordinance/regulation that applies to digital health apps.

 1.1 Is it considered a “medical device” or a “product” to which liability can attach, and if so, under what regulations?

-Up to date, no digital health app in Hong Kong is classified as a medical device in Hong Kong.
+To date, no digital health app has been classified as a medical device in Hong Kong.

 1.2 If your response to Q1.1 is yes, please state whether there are any exclusions/exemptions applicable with regard to liability, and/or whether those are applicable only under certain circumstances (e.g., for in-hospital use)?

-No – as mentioned above, it is not a regulated product under any ordinance/regulation.
+No – as mentioned above, it is currently not a regulated product under any ordinance or regulation.

 The Personal Data (Privacy) Ordinance (Cap.
 486) ("PDPO") is a comprehensive set of laws that is technology-neutral and provides a set of Data Protection Principles (“DPPs”) outlining how data users should collect, handle and use personal data.

-Depending on the nature and characteristics of the apps, it may also be regulated by other legislation such as the Pharmacy and Poisons Ordinance (Cap.
+Depending on the nature and characteristics of the app, it may also be regulated by other legislation such as the Pharmacy and Poisons Ordinance (Cap.
 138) or the Telecommunications Ordinance (Cap.
 106).

 3. If your response to Q2 is yes, please state whether it matters if, the users are residents using it within their jurisdiction and/or using it outside their jurisdiction; and/or it is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.
 In each case, please summarise any implications (if applicable).

-The PDPO will be engaged regardless of whether the users are residents using the digital health app/software within and/or outside of their jurisdiction as long as the activities fall within the scope stated in question 2 above.
+The PDPO applies regardless of whether users are residents using the digital health app/software within and/or outside of their jurisdiction, as long as the activities fall within the scope stated in question 2 above.

-No. None of these features will give rise to any additional consent requirement or regulatory approval beyond the general regulatory regime of the PDPO.
+No. None of these features will give rise to any additional consent requirements or regulatory approvals beyond those under the general regulatory regime of the PDPO.

 5. In the context of physicians relying on digital health apps (containing software), whether for in-person or via telemedicine consultations, are there circumstances where the physicians’ liability can be limited or transferred to the producer of the software contained in the app, or of the final product/app itself, when a fault or inaccuracy with the software (rather than the physicians’ error) occurs, leading to damage (or injury)?